kyma-incubator/compass/tests/README.md

 The sandbox tests enable the run of a single E2E test case of a given Compass component.
 In case of an error, you can modify the failed test and rerun it again, without building a new image and waiting for the whole test suite to finish.
 This facilitates the iteration and testing of different scenarios.
 You can find a brief description for each command in the [Local Makefile](#local-makefile) section.

 **Prerequisites:**
-In order to run the sandbox tests, you need to have one useful CLI tool called [`sponge`](https://rentes.github.io/unix/utilities/2015/07/27/moreutils-package/#sponge).
+To run the sandbox tests, you can use the [`sponge`](https://rentes.github.io/unix/utilities/2015/07/27/moreutils-package/#sponge) CLI tool.
 You can install it on Mac OS via Homebrew:
 ```bash
 brew install sponge